krafel/gemini-docs-1/howtos/RTD-Quick-Start.rst

 Quick Start Guide
 =================

-Convert docs or write rst
+Convert docs to rst or write rst
 -------------------

+*Read the docs uses RestructuredText (rst) markup text.
+All documents must be written in rst.*

  1. install pandoc then ``pandoc --help``
  2. pdfs will have to be converted to docx using Word, most other formats can be converted directly